-Class Meetings: Our class is face to face on Tuesdays and Thursdays with a virtual session on Fridays.
-There will be assigned meeting times of 1pm - 2:50pm on Tuesdays and Thursdays at WH208 and 1pm-1:50pm on Fridays via Zoom.
+Class Meetings: Our class is asynchronous.
+There will be no assigned meeting times.
 There will be resources available for you to Zoom with peers to work together and to meet with me via online Office Hours.
 Attending Office Hours are not mandatory, and are for your benefit.